JustinTimperio/warp-cli/README.md

     `warp --daemon /dir/to/receive`
 - -i, --install: Attempt to install WDT and dependencies.\
     `warp --install`
-- -ri, --remote_install: Attempt to install WDT and dependencies on a remote machine.\
+- -ir, --install_remote: Attempt to install WDT and dependencies on a remote machine.\
-    `warp -ri ssh.alias /dir/to/install`
+    `warp -ir ssh.alias /dir/to/install`
 - -rm, --uninstall: Uninstall Warp-CLI and config files.\
     `warp --uninstall`